DominicSamoes/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 15, Script that displays  the number of lines that contain the pattern “bin” in the file.
 Task 16, Script that displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
 Task 17, Script that displays all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+TAsk 18, Script that displays all lines of the file /etc/ssh/sshd_config starting with a letter.